In this example, learn how to:

 After reviewing the results and ensuring that there are no issues, you are ready to apply the proposed data types to the model.
 Click Apply Data Types to write the proposed data types to the model.

-The Fixed-Point Tool applies the data type proposals to the subsystem blocks.
+The Fixed-Point Tool applies the data type proposals to the blocks in the subsystem under design.

-Data Inspector plotting capabilities to compare the results from the floating-point
+Simulation Data Inspector plotting capabilities to compare the results from the

 Ranges (Double) run with the fixed-point results.